brendanhay/credentials/README.md

 from the DynamoDB table and calling KMS `Decrypt`, the attacker will likewise be able to recover credentials.

-If the instance boundary is to coarse, consider using `iptables` or similar to restrict metadata access to priviledged users.
+If the instance boundary is too coarse, consider using `iptables` or similar to restrict metadata access to privileged users.

 ## Pricing